mrhenryyu/minimal-mistakes/_pages/about/skills.md

 ---

-While this section is concurrent with my experience / education section / resume, this section is to give a brief overlook at what skills I possess and what core competencies I own.
-In most situations, I create links to show proof or an expansion of the
+While this section is concurrent with my experience / education section / resume, this section is to give a brief overlook at what skills I possess and what core competencies I own. **References and additional information** are provided at the end of this page.

-### Programming
+### Computer Skills
-  - Java
-  - C
-  - Web Development (Javascript)
-  - Unix / Linus Development Tools
+  - Computer Programming and Development Skills
-  - Algorithms
+      - Proficency in Java and C programming languages
+      - Knowledge of basic algorithms and data structures
+      - Proficency in command line and Unix/Linux environment
-  - Python / Matlab
+      - Proficency in data analysis and visualization using Python or Matlab
-  - Databases (Mongo DB, SQL Databases)
-Data Analysis

-Neuroscience / Research
+      - Ability to design and analyze databases in MongoDB and SQL (Postgresql)
+      - Ability to create a
+  - Computer Productivity Skills
+      - Experienced in Microsoft Excel, Word and PowerPoint
+      - Strong understanding of statistics and application through IBM SPSS
+      - Experience with Bloomberg and Thomson Reuters Eikon terminals
+      - In depth understanding of computer hardware and web development languages(HTML, CSS, JS, Ruby)

 Science/